Skip to Content

 • What happens if there is no will or trust?

-• What is a "no-contest" clause in a will?
+• What is a \"no-contest\" clause in a will?

-A "no-contest" clause is a provision that discourages beneficiaries from contesting the will.
-If someone challenges the will and loses, they may forfeit their inheritance.
-However, California law limits the enforceability of such clauses in certain situations.
+A \"no-contest\" clause discourages beneficiaries from challenging the will.
+If someone contests and loses, they may lose their inheritance, but California law limits the enforcement of these clauses in some cases.

 • Can a living trust be contested?